sporter42/flask_app/README.md

 If you haven't already, commit these changes and push them to GitHub.

-## EC2 Instance Setup {#ec2}
+## EC2 Instance Setup

 In *AWS Console > EC2*, select *Launch Instances* and configure your instance as follows:

+- Name and tags (you'll have to *Add tag* to add the second tag)
-* Name: flask-server (or whatever you wish)
+	1. Key=Name; Value=flask-server (or whatever you wish)
+	2. Key=flask_app_deploy_target; Value=true
-* OS: Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
+- OS: Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
-* Architecture: 64-bit (x86)
+- Architecture: 64-bit (x86)
-* Instance type: t2.micro (Free Tier Eligible; or whatever you wish)
+- Instance type: t2.micro (Free Tier Eligible; or whatever you wish)
-* Key pair: Existing (if you have one and know how to use it) or no key pair (not recommended) set one up now (outside the scope of this walk-through)
+- Key pair: Existing (if you have one and know how to use it) or no key pair (not recommended) set one up now (outside the scope of this walk-through)
-* Firewall (security groups): Existing (if you have one for web servers) or Allow SSH traffic from My IP & Allow HTTP/HTTPS traffic from the internet
+- Firewall (security groups): Existing (if you have one for web servers) or Allow SSH traffic from My IP & Allow HTTP/HTTPS traffic from the internet
-* User Data: Paste in the server setup script, below.
+- User Data: Paste in the server setup script, below.
 See the inline comments for what the different blocks of commands are for.
 (Alternatively: ssh into the server after it boots and run these commands interactively.)
 Replace "us-east-1" (twice) with the AWS region identifier your instance is in.

 (Regarding the *key pair*: You might be able to get by without ever having to ssh into this server, but I'd still set up a key pair.
 See [this documenation from AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) for more information about EC2 instances and key pairs.)